 When shopping for soundbars, you’ll probably come across some confusing numbers.
 Labels like “2.0,” “3.1,” or “5.1” are there to let you know A) how many channels a soundbar has, and B) whether or not it has a subwoofer.
-The first number (before the period) refers to the number of drivers, and the number after the period tells you whether there’s a subwoofer (1) or not (0).
-Two channels means two drivers, left and right, while three means left, right, and center; five adds channels for rear or surround sound speakers.
+The first number (before the period) refers to the number of channels, and the number after the period tells you whether there’s a subwoofer (1) or not (0).
+If a soundbar has only two channels, that means a left and a right channel.
+If it has three channels, the third is a center channel, which improves dialog clarity.
+Five adds channels for rear or surround sound speakers.

 Often, a soundbar will come with a wireless subwoofer and, in some cases, even wireless satellite speakers.
 These don’t need to connect physically with the soundbar itself, but they’ll need a power source, so you’ll have to position them near wall outlets (or get creative).

-If there’s a third number — i.e. 5.1.4 — that means the soundbar supports Dolby Atmos surround sound.
-The final number refers to the number of dedicated drivers that fire upwards at the ceiling, bouncing sound down to create an enveloping effect.
-Some surround speakers are actually built to be mounted in the ceiling, though not in a soundbar setup.
+If there’s a third number — i.e. 5.1.4 — that means the soundbar supports discrete Dolby Atmos surround sound and/or DTS:X. The final number refers to the number of dedicated drivers that fire upwards at the ceiling, bouncing sound down to create an enveloping effect.
+Early Dolby Atmos models were reasonably effective at simulating dedicated height-channel speakers, but the newest Atmos soundbars are incredible.
 Atmos is currently the most popular surround sound technology, capable of processing 128 distinct objects in a given scene.

 IR sensors and placement